ProductCrawler/product_crawler/README.md

 Inspired by Hippocrates' quote: “Let food be thy medicine and medicine be thy food.” and by the more current one: "We are what we eat", we made the Product Crawler.
 This open source project aims on creating a database that stores important information about everyday products (it initially concerned only food, edible products).
-Product information such as the ingredients, the nutritional value, conservatives, family companies etc.
+Product information such as the ingredients, the nutritional value, preservatives, family companies etc.

 ## PROJECT GOAL
 Our goal is to integrate the database into a website (currently on https://productcrawler.wixsite.com/home and on our new app https://play.google.com/store/apps/details?id=appeiro.productcrawler) that can be used by anybody to check the QUALITY of the products in the market.
 It is